Meilinem/boot2root/bonus/writeup3.md

 # Boot exploit

-During boot, we can press `shift` to access the bios, it will bring up the boot menu in single-user mode which allow us to choose a boot and pass init=/bin/bash as kernel parameters
+During boot, we can press `shift` to access the bios, it will bring up the boot menu in single-user mode which allow us to choose a boot mode and pass init=/bin/bash as kernel parameters